Entrada Therapeutics Inc (TRDA) Stock: A Look at the Monthly Trend - News Heater

 TRDA) stock’s latest price update

 The stock of Entrada Therapeutics Inc (NASDAQ: TRDA) has decreased by -31.85 when compared to last closing price of 16.67.Despite this, the company has seen a loss of -30.48% in its stock price over the last five trading days.
-Proactive Investors reported 2023-11-22 that Entrada Therapeutics shares plummeted almost 30% after it announced that the U.S. Food and Drug Administration (FDA) has refused to lift its clinical hold on its Phase 1 study of its investigational therapeutic ENTR-601-44 for Duchenne muscular dystrophy.
+Zacks Investment Research reported 2023-11-23 that Despite providing additional information, the FDA declines to lift the clinical hold on Entrada’s (TRDA) regulatory filing seeking approval to start studies on its DMD drug in the United States.

 Analysts’ Opinion of TRDA